zopefoundation/grok/doc/reference/components.rst

 Objects in a container are manipulated using the same syntax as you would with a standard Python Dictionary object.
-The container implements the zope.app.container.interfaces.IContainer interface using a BTree, providing reasonable performance for large collections of objects.
+The container implements the zope.container.interfaces.IContainer interface using a BTree, providing reasonable performance for large collections of objects.

 .. class:: grok.Container